 An easy guide to the four types of personal loans that compares interest rates, one-time processing fees, loan tenures, and when you should be applying for each.

 1) Personal Instalment Loan

 The first is the usual personal instalment loan.
 Different banks have different names for it but the principle is the same: you borrow a specific sum, pay a one-time processing fee (banks usually waive this) and agree to repay the amount in fixed monthly instalments of up to 60 months.

 - How it works: Personal Instalment Loans allow you to borrow a sum of money and repay them in equal monthly instalments.
 The interest and fees are calculated for the whole loan tenure and added to the total loan amount.

-- Fees: Processing fees range from 2% to 5%.
-Interest rates vary from bank to bank and are usually between 5% to 13% per annum (Effective Interest Rate).
-From time to time, banks will waive the processing fee or offer exclusive interest rates upon sign-up.
+- Fees: One-time processing fees range from $0 and to 3%.
+Interest rates vary from bank to bank and start from 3% (Effective Interest Rate at 6.96%) and above.
+Banks sometimes waive the processing fee and offer exclusive interest rates during promotional periods.

-- Loan amount: Instalment loans are based on the available credit limit in your personal loan account or line of credit account.
+- Loan amount: Instalment loans are based on available credit limit in your personal loan account or line of credit account.
 Typically, the maximum amount is 4x your monthly salary.
+This can go up to 10x your monthly salary if your annual income is above $120,000 and you have a good credit history.

 - Loan tenure: Repayment period typically ranges from 12 to 60 months.

 - When you should use it: Personal Instalment Loans are handy when you need a big sum of money to cover a big-ticket expense that will take you a longer time to pay up.